SymphonyPlatformSolutions/symphony-camunda-client/README.md

         </dependency>

 ##Configuration
-Create a camunda-config.json file in your project which includes the following propertu
+Create a camunda-config.json file in your project which includes the following property

     {
       "camundaURL": "http://localhost:8080/engine-rest"